Chapter 1: Market Share

 Source: Trilliant Health Provider Directory; national all-payer claims database

 Health System A’s market share for outpatient orthopedic surgeries has declined from a peak of 47% in Q1 2021 to 43% in Q4 2022.
-While Health System A, an academic medical center, has the highest market share in the market, it should develop strategies to defend their market position in an increasingly competitive market, given the significance of outpatient orthopedic surgical visits to the health system’s financial sustainability.
+While Health System A, an academic medical center, has the highest market share in the market, it should develop strategies to defend its market position in an increasingly competitive market, given the significance of outpatient orthopedic surgical visits to the health system’s financial sustainability.

-Steps To Calculate a Healthcare Provider’s Market Share
+Steps to Calculate a Healthcare Provider’s Market Share

 1. Internal Planning